Launching new

 There are a few ways how you can approach this mission, the most common ones will include a sturdy heavy-duty C stand with a sandbag for stability and a combo of a tripod and an arm like Manfrotto 131DB, that can also be stabilized with sandbags if needed.
 For a full list of professional photo equipment, that we use please see the respective paragraph below.

-LIGHTING FOR FLAT LAY PHOTOGRAPHY AND COLOR PASSPORT USAGE
+2. LIGHTING FOR FLAT LAY PHOTOGRAPHY AND COLOR PASSPORT USAGE

-You can use natural light or professional photo studio equipment.
+You can use natural light source or professional photo studio equipment.
 The main mission is to have your product well-lit so that every detail is available for inspection.

 If you choose to shoot with the natural light, these insights may help: